mia-platform/documentation/docs/development_suite/endpoints-overview/endpoints-overview.md

 ![Filter](img/filter.png)

-In the presented example the Endpoint Overview result is filtered for the endpoints into *Portale Benessere* or *Customers* projects having both *API-Key* and *Group expression* features settled to true.
+In the presented example the Endpoint Overview result is filtered for the endpoints into *Portale Benessere* or *Customers* projects having both *API-Key* and *Group expression* features set to true.
 [TODO to be changed the projects names]